 Whether you are the executor of an estate or a beneficiary, you may be embroiled in estate litigation.
 You want a skilled lawyer to fight your case.
 However, the costs of litigation can be substantial.
 Thus, you’d probably like to know, Who pays attorney litigation fees for an estate in Texas?
 Below, we explain who covers estate litigation fees in Texas.
-If you have questions, don’t hesitate to contact the estate planning attorneys at Robbins Estate Law.
+If you have questions, don’t hesitate to contact our Texas estate planning attorneys at Robbins Estate Law.

 Who Pays Estate Litigation Attorney Fees?